 (Modern Survival.org) – Every prepper dreams of one day owning their own piece of property where they can build the ultimate bug out destination.
 Unfortunately for many, this is a lofty goal.
-For those of us who can’t afford to buy a survivalist paradise, where can we go when forced to leave home?
+For those who can’t afford to buy a survivalist’s paradise, what other options are there when forced to leave home?

 City Prepping has created a video tackling this very issue, providing some helpful tips on where to go when forced to evacuate:

 As the video explains, where you decide to go when bugging out depends on the situation.

 A natural disaster is one example of why bugging out may become necessary.
 For instance, an incoming hurricane often forces local residents to flee from harm’s way.
 In this case, seeking refuge in a hotel is an acceptable temporary bug out location.